UniversalDependencies/docs/_pal/pos/ADV.md

 ---

 ### Definition
-Adverbs in the literal sense  modify the semantics of a [VERB]() (traditionally called 'preverbs') or express the manner of a verb.
+Adverbs in the literal sense  modify the semantics of a [verb](VERB) (traditionally called 'preverbs') or express the manner of a verb.
 Sentential adverbs modify the whole clause (manner, space, time).
-This class of part-of-speech is also used for words modifying adjectives ([ADJ]()) or other adverbs.
-Under certain conditions, adverbs can also modify nouns ([NOUN]()).
+This class of part-of-speech is also used for words modifying [adjectives](ADJ) or other adverbs.
+Under certain conditions, adverbs can also modify [nouns](NOUN).

 A word can be marked as an adverb by the suffix _-īhā_, which happens to be homophonous with the collective suffix.